sierrajulietromeo/APA1-PrimerProblems/primer4/primer4.md

 ### Additional Considerations:

-1. Error Handling: Ensure that your methods handle errors gracefully (e.g., trying to add a product with a duplicate ID).
+1. Error Handling: Ensure that your methods handle errors gracefully (e.g., invalid quantities for example).
-1. Testing: Update `primer4.test.js` to verify the functionality of your extended inventory management system.
 1. Code Quality: Adhere to the provided programming standards for clear, maintainable code.
+1. Testing: Add additional tests (in appropriate nested `describe` blocks) to `primer4.test.js` to verify the functionality of your extended inventory management system.

 ### Rubric for Primer 4